ehatti/LHL/README.md

 make
 ```

-You will also need to install Paco to compile this project.
+You will also need to install Paco and Equations to compile this project.
 Install like so:
 ```
-opam repo add coq-released https://coq.inria.fr/opam/released opam install coq-paco
+opam repo add coq-released https://coq.inria.fr/opam/released opam install coq-paco opam install coq-equations
 ```

 ## Usage